consulo/consulo-dev.github.io/docs/tutorials/build_system/gradle_guide.md

 ## Overview of the Gradle Plugin
 The Gradle plugin is built from the open-source project [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin).
-This plugin adds Gradle tasks that enable developing IntelliJ Platform plugins.
+This plugin adds Gradle tasks that enable developing Consulo plugins.
 The [README](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md) file has a reference for configuring these tasks.

 When getting started, there are several items to note on the README page: